 This set of guidelines also became known as BS EN50131, after it was adopted by the British Standards Institution.
 Through their PD6662 scheme, the BSI introduced these European guidelines to boost intruder alarm standards across the UK.

-EN50131 was originally adopted back in 2005 but, after various revisions, it remains a crucial reference point for British businesses in 2020 and beyond.
+EN50131 was originally adopted back in 2005 but, after various revisions, it remains a crucial reference point for British businesses now and beyond.

 What type of systems are included in EN50131?

 All intruder alarm systems are included in the EN50131 guidelines, along with hold-up alarms (together they are referred to as I&HAS).

 Intruder alarms detect when somebody has broken into your property.
 Hold up alarm systems allow employees at a workplace to silently trigger a police response in the event of an attack on-site.
 They are otherwise known as duress alarms or panic alarms.

 The key element of the EN50131 standard is the system of grades it outlines.
 These classify the level of sophistication that is required for the alarm system installed.
 The higher the risk of crime to your property, the more sophisticated the system you will require and the higher the grade.

 There are four intruder alarm grades, which include:

 - Grade 1 – Intruders are unlikely to target the premises.

 - Grade 2 – There’s a higher risk of theft due to valuable property being kept on site.